Aníbal Cristobo

-Aníbal Cristobo (born 1 September 1971) is an Argentine writer.
-Published poems and poetry books, as well as collaborations as editor.
+Aníbal Cristobo (1 September 1971 – 17 March 2026) was an Argentine writer.
+He published poems and poetry books, as well as collaborations as editor.

-Biography
+Life and career

 Cristobo lived six years in Rio de Janeiro, where he published his first works.
 He moved to Barcelona in 2002.
-Cristobo has since then published Castilian and Portuguese language books of poetry, and has been working in other media.
+Cristobo then published Castilian and Portuguese language books of poetry, and worked in other media.
 He received awards for literature in Spain.
-In 2009 he began to publish poems and drawings online.
+In 2009, Cristobo began to publish poems and drawings online.

+Cristobo died in Barcelona on 17 March 2026, at the age of 54.

 Works

 His latest works were published in digital form: